There is one quote that celebrates a vital part of a pastor’s life better than any other.

 You are a Pastor.

-APPLICATION: Pastor, press on toward the goal to win the prize for which God has called you heavenward in Christ Jesus.
-Please leave a comment below and forward this to someone you know.
+Pastor, press on toward the goal to win the prize for which God has called you heavenward in Christ Jesus.
+Please leave a comment below and forward this post to your pastor or a leader.
+Thank you.